CPalas/t-wiki/README.md

 # t-wiki
+Created repository t-wiki in the master branch
-Created index and css file
+Created index and css file in rep
-To allow the page tp be seen on internet
+To allow the page to be seen on internet
-1. Use Github Pages (that is
+1. Make sure you have index page in the chosen rep
+2. in repository Settings (on top right menu) activate Github Pages